tbrunsch/Zenodot/README.md

   1. Create a collection of variables via `Variables.create()`.
   1. Add variables to this collection via `Variables.createVariable()`.
 There you can specify whether the variable is `final` or not.
+  1. Create an expression parser builder via `Parser.createExpressionParserBuilder()`.
+  1. Set the variables via `ExpressionParserBuilder.variables()`
-  1. Create an expression parser via the overload of `Parser.createExpressionParser()` with `Variables` as second parameter and specify your variables collection.
+  1. Create an expression parser via `ExpressionParserBuilder.createExpressionParser()`.

 The following sample is an excerpt from **VariableSample**: